Congratulations!

 Get your McGill ID Card

-Once you have registered to at least one course, you can stop by Service Point to get your ID Card.
-Your student ID card gives you access to essential services on campus such as the library, labs, cafeterias, etc. For more information: https://www.mcgill.ca/student-records/personal-information/id.
+Once you have registered to at least one course, you can stop by the Service Point to get your ID Card.
+Your student ID card gives you access to essential services on campus such as libraries, labs, cafeterias, etc. For more information: www.mcgill.ca/student-records/personal-information/id.

 Contact a Student Ambassador

 You can always get in touch with one of our Student Ambassadors if you are looking for some guidance the first few weeks into the program.
-You can have access to their profile and email in this section of our website: https://www.mcgill.ca/dentistry/programs/student-ambassadors
+To contact an ambassador visit www.mcgill.ca/dentistry/programs/student-ambassadors.

 We will be offering a virtual or in-person event over the month of July for you to socialize with your new classmates and meet other dental students.
 You will get to know each other, play some icebreaker games and get answers to any questions about life as a dental student and this exciting journey you are about to embark on!
 Information on these events will be sent to you over the next few weeks.

-We encourage you to participate and connect with current dental students to facilitate your transition into the Dentistry Preparatory Qualifying Year.
+We encourage you to participate and connect with current dental students to facilitate your transition into the DENT-P Qualifying Year.

-The Dental Students' Society (DSS) represents the interests of students enrolled in the Faculty of Dental Medicine and Oral Health Sciences of McGill University.
-To learn more about DSS, you can visit their website and join their Facebook Group.
+The Dental Students' Society (DSS) represents the interests of students enrolled in the Faculty of Dental Medicine and Oral Health Sciences.
+To learn more about DSS, visit their website.

 Join the McGill MED-P/DENT-P Student Association (MDSA)

 The Medical Preparatory and Dental Preparatory Student Association (MDSA) represents the interests of students enrolled in the medical and dental preparatory programs of McGill University.
-To learn more about MDSA, you can join their Facebook Group.
+Visit their LinkedIn page for more information.

 Connect with Campus Life and Engagement (CL&E)